Queen's Theatre, Dublin: Suspected political associations

-During the War of Independence, popular Queen's Theatre manager John Lawrence Christopher "Jack" Sullivan made headlines across Ireland when he was arrested by the military in the early hours of Thursday, 14 October 1920 on suspicion of Sinn Fein membership in the weeks leading up to Bloody Sunday.
+During the War of Independence, popular Queen's Theatre manager John Lawrence Christopher "Jack" Sullivan made headlines across Ireland when he was arrested by the military in the early hours of Thursday, 14 October 1920 on suspicion of Sinn Féin membership in the weeks leading up to Bloody Sunday.

 Sullivan had been assistant manager for many years but only weeks earlier had replaced Charlie Wright as manager.

 The British military broke open the back door of his home at 28 Lower Mount St sometime after 1am.

 Upholstered chairs were ripped open, pictures dismantled, and doors were torn off two cabinets, and papers examined in a 'long thorough search' of Sullivan's home, in the dark, as the gas meter was broken.

-The military surrounded and raided houses number 28, 29, and 30, which belonged to Sullivan's mother-in-law Margaret O'Mara nee Cronan.
+The military surrounded and raided houses number 28, 29, and 30, which belonged to Sullivan's mother-in-law Margaret O'Mara née Cronan.

-Sullivan was taken onto Lower Mount St in his night attire and questioned about Sinn Fein battalion membership, along with a Queen's actor who rented a room upstairs, J Clancy.
+Sullivan was taken onto Lower Mount St in his night attire and questioned about Sinn Féin battalion membership, along with a Queen's actor who rented a room upstairs, J Clancy.

 Sullivan, and a 17-year-old student lodger named Mr Herriott from Nenagh at number 29, was arrested under the defence of the realm regulations by General Boyd and taken to Ship St Barracks at Dublin Castle.

 It is believed he was released without charge the following day.

 Neither had any connection with politics, 'and their arrests have occasioned much surprise'.